delphix/dxtoolkit/README.md

 * OpenSSL 1.0 library is required for Solaris Sparc, Solaris x64, Red Hat 6 and Red Hat 7
 * OpenSSL 0.98 library is required for Red Hat 5

+If you don't have required version of OpenSSL library download a version with -openssl- in name, where those libraries are embbeded.

 Download a compiled version of DxToolkit for required platform from a [releases  page](https://github.com/delphix/dxtoolkit/releases).
 Create a configuration file *dxtools.conf* based on dxtools.conf.example or a Wiki page.

 Check a [documentation](https://github.com/delphix/dxtoolkit/wiki) for more details

+### Known issues

+There is no script dx_syslog on Windows and AIX due to lack of support of Log::Syslog::Fast Perl module

 ### Source version